+Are you wondering what is schizoaffective disorder?
 Schizoaffective disorder is often confused with schizophrenia.
-However, these are two distinct mental health disorders, each of which can have considerable consequences for those affected.
+However, these are two distinct mental health conditions, each of which can have considerable consequences for those affected.
 Individuals with untreated schizoaffective disorder are at high risk for addiction, self-harm, and suicide.
 Schizoaffective disorder and schizophrenia are psychotic disorders with similar symptoms, but understanding the differences between the two is critical for effective treatment.
 A schizoaffective disorder treatment program in Florida can provide an accurate diagnosis and corresponding treatment.

 At Harmony Hills, we understand that because schizoaffective disorder has symptoms of schizophrenia and bipolar disorder, the process of receiving a proper diagnosis can be long and frustrating.
 Find out how the mental health professionals at Harmony Hills can help.
 Reach out to us at 855.494.0357.